-Since I love to cook but am not good enough to create my own recipes, I have to rely on cookbooks and online recipes.
+I love to cook and love finding recipes in cookbooks and online.
 I confess…I have a bit of an addiction to collecting recipes.
-I thought I would share my experiences making the recipes I try, rating them both on how much my family enjoyed it (my Family Yumminess Rating) and how easy it is to make with my RA-inflicted hands (my RA Ease of Prep Rating).
+I thought I would share my experiences making the recipes I try, giving you how I adapt them to suit my family’s needs and rating them both on how much my family enjoyed it (my Family Yumminess Rating) and how easy it is to make with my RA-inflicted hands (my RA Ease of Prep Rating).

 Welcome to my Rheumatoid Arthritis Test Kitchen!